Three reasons smart couples get Relationship counseling, and why you should too.

 Then share them afterward.

-These questions should help you uncover each other’s attachment language.
+These questions should help you uncover each other’s love language.

 Here is a useful check-in tool to use regularly.